ilikebaconhi/CS-2560/README.md

 # BlackJack

-This is a simple command-line Blackjack game written in C++.
-You play against a dealer along with a few AI players.
+This is a command-line Blackjack game written in C++.
+You play against a dealer along with a two AI players.
 The game handles dealing cards, calculating hand values, and basic gameplay flow.
 The AI players also keep track of cards that have been played to get a rough idea of how good the deck is, which influences their decisions.

 ---